Strawberry Alarm Clock: 1966–1967: Formation and early success

-Weitz and King (also a member of Hunger) were denied songwriting credits by Slay because (according to him) they did not write the melody line or the lyrics, although the song was built on an instrumental by Weitz with a bridge by King.
+Slay refused to give Weitz and King (also a member of Hunger) credit for writing the song, stating that they did not write either the melody line or lyrics, even though the song was built on an instrumental by Weitz with a bridge by King.
 This instrumental was originally intended as a B-side to "The Birdman of Alkatrash", which ultimately became the B-side to "Incense and Peppermints".
-The single stayed at No. 1 for one week, with 16 weeks in total on the charts.
+The single spent one week at No. 1 and remained on the charts for a total of 16 weeks.
 A gold disc was awarded for sales of one million copies by the Recording Industry Association of America on December 19, 1967.

 Shortly after recording "Incense and Peppermints", the band added Bunnell (on bass, rhythm guitar, and vocals) before making their first album.
-Also titled Incense and Peppermints, it hit No. 11 on the US album chart in late 1967.
+Also titled Incense and Peppermints, it reached No. 11 on the US album chart in late 1967.
 Bunnell would also become their main songwriter.
-Some early Strawberry Alarm Clock songs were penned by Bunnell with Bartek.
-The latter played flute on the first two Strawberry Alarm Clock albums and would continue to be involved with the band's later incarnations.
+Some early Strawberry Alarm Clock songs were written by Bunnell with Bartek.
+The latter played flute on the first two Strawberry Alarm Clock albums and would remain involved with the band's later lineups.
 Bartek later joined The Mystic Knights of the Oingo Boingo and orchestrated Boingo frontman Danny Elfman's film scores.

-In November 1967, and then again in April 1968, Strawberry Alarm Clock toured on a bill with the Beach Boys and Buffalo Springfield.
+In November 1967, and again in April 1968, Strawberry Alarm Clock toured on a bill with the Beach Boys and Buffalo Springfield.
 During the April leg of the tour, several dates in the South were canceled following the assassination of Martin Luther King Jr. in Memphis, Tennessee on April 4, 1968.
 Ed King said that the band all acquired handguns after King's death for the remaining shows in the South, and that he carried his in his waistband onstage.

 In their early days of touring, the band members would often sit on "magic carpets" as their roadies carried them to the stage.
 Drummer Seol would rig up wrist gas jets to give the illusion that he was playing the bongos and vibes with his hands on fire, until the gimmick became too dangerous.